-- Students are encouraged to enter this competition for extra credit.
+- Eligible students are encouraged to enter this competition for extra credit.

 - Read and follow the guidelines set by the Siemens Foundation.

-- "Paperwork" is required of all students participating as well as the students' parents, a representative form Midwood (not quite sure if they want a teacher or administrator), and a qualified scientist or other mentor.
+- Paperwork is required of all students participating as well as the students' parents, the principal, and a qualified scientist or other mentor.
+Thankfully, these requirements are easy to complete.
 Projects involving vertebrate animals require additional paperwork from the student and mentor.

 - This competition is centered around a research paper of 18 pages or fewer (not including abstract and references) and an executive summary (a.k.a. layperson's summary).
 Absolutely no student names or references to gender ("he" or "she"), high schools, school officials, advisors, mentors, affiliated research organizations, acknowledgments, or any other identifying information of the entrants are to appear anywhere in the research paper.

-- Up to 300 projects are selected as semi-finalists.
-Up to thirty individual students and thirty teams (of 2 or 3 students) are chosen to compete at one of six regional competitions in November (MIT, Carnegie Mellon, Georgia Tech, Notre Dame, UT Austin, Cal Tech).
-Students' names will be posted on the Siemens Foundation website Thursday, October 16, 2014.
+- Up to 300 projects are selected as semifinalists.
+Up to 30 individual students and 30 teams (of 2 or 3 students) are chosen to compete at one of 6 regional competitions in November (MIT, Carnegie Mellon, Georgia Tech, Notre Dame, UT Austin, Cal Tech).
+Students' names will be posted on the Siemens Foundation website

 - Winners of the regional competitions go on to the national competition in December at George Washington University.